MarcRosellH/BranchingPolicies/README.md

 ## Feature Branching Development
 On the other hand there is the Feature Branching Development, in which all the features and implementations are made **external to the main branch** and only integrated when they are completed, so the problem of waiting for the errors to be solved on the Trunk-Based Development is unexistant.
-In spite there are **other inconceniences**.
+In spite there are **other inconveniences**.
 For example, as the feature branches are used for a larger amout of time, if it isn't up to date, it could end up giving problems when merging with the main branch.

 **Gitflow** is a branch policy for the Feature Branching Development:
 ![gitflow](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/gitflow.png?raw=true)